zalf-rdm/geonode-k8s/docs/minikube-installation.md

 10.109.145.161   geonode
 ```

-After that the service has to be exposed form minicube.
-I prefer to use minicube tunnel.
+After that the service has to be exposed form minikube.
+I prefer to use minikube tunnel.
 Start it via, it will require root access:

 ```bash
 mincube tunnel
 ```

-There are several ways to expose services from minicube, find information in the minikube docs under: https://minikube.sigs.k8s.io/docs/handbook/accessing/
+There are several ways to expose services from minikube, find information in the minikube docs under: https://minikube.sigs.k8s.io/docs/handbook/accessing/

 Now you are able to access the geonode installation by opening your browser and open http://geonode for geonode and http://geonode/geoserver for geoserver